The advancement of a field of study through research and scholarship is a core value of Wilkes University as an institution of higher learning.

 - Amanda Modrovsky, Director of Research and Sponsored Programs and Grants

 - Thomas Baldino, College of Arts, Humanities and Social Sciences

 - Paul Reinert, School of Education

 - Kathleen Hirthler, Passan School of Nursing

 - Judith Kristellar, Nesbitt School of Pharmacy

-- Chao Miao, Sidhu School of Business and Leadership
+- Grace (Ge) Xiao, Sidhu School of Business and Leadership

 - Michael Steele, College of Science and Engineering